-The District and collaborating agencies evaluated various potential project locations throughout the MMR to use dredge disposal material to enhance aquatic habitat diversity.
+The District and collaborating agencies evaluated various potential project locations throughout the MMR to use dredge disposal material to create pallid sturgeon and least tern habitat.
 Ultimately, the selected project location was chosen because of its relatively unique configuration of river training structures (i.e., offset dikes), and its continued need for channel maintenance dredging.
 Offset dikes consist of traditional dikes that protrude from the bank toward the navigation channel, but have an additional disconnected dike segment located just upstream and riverward from the traditional dike structure.
 These structures help to maintain operational depths of the navigation channel while simultaneously allowing secondary flow through the disconnected portion of the dike structure.
 The secondary flow produces scour holes and depositional areas downstream of these dike structures, enhancing the overall bathymetric diversity of the area.

-Furthermore, since 2011 the District has dredged within the vicinity of the project area seven times.
-This resulted in approximately 960 thousand cubic yards of sediment being dredged, yielding an average of 137 thousand cubic yards of sediment per dredging event.
+Furthermore, since 2011 the District has dredged within the vicinity of the project area seven times, yielding a total of approximately 960 thousand cubic yards of sediment.
+Dredging events in this area yield an average of 136 thousand cubic yards of dredge disposal material.
 Dredge disposal was most often completed via the traditional side-casting method, with a rigid pipe to deposit the material parallel to the dredge cuts (Figure 3).

-Therefore, the area was selected because it presented a unique opportunity to enhance the depositional areas that resulted from the construction of the offset dikes, and because of the high likelihood that channel maintenance dredging would be necessary in the future at this location regardless of this project.
+Therefore, the area was selected because it presented a unique opportunity to enhance the depositional areas that resulted from the construction of the offset dikes, and because of the high likelihood that channel maintenance dredging would be necessary in the future at this location anyway, independent of this project.
 Lastly, the outer segments of the offset dikes would act as armoring structures as well, increasing the longevity of the created sandbar habitat.